NewEnclave17/linux-osu-fall-2019/README.md

-# linux-osu-fall-2019
-Linux Class Reposiory
+Welcome to the Linux Directory